Tasmay-Tibrewal/edu-lm/readme.md

 ### Adding Videos

-1. **Local Video Files**: Upload video files in supported formats (MP4, AVI, MOV, etc.)
+1. **Local Video Files**: Upload one or more video files in supported formats (MP4, AVI, MOV, etc.).
-2. **YouTube Videos**: Paste YouTube URLs and click "Add YouTube" button
+2. **Multiple YouTube Videos**: Paste multiple YouTube URLs (one per line) into the text area and click "Add YouTube Videos".
-3. **Video Viewing**: Videos are embedded in the media viewer for instant playback
+3. **Video Viewing**: Videos are embedded in the media viewer for instant playback.
-4. **Duplicate Prevention**: System prevents uploading duplicate videos
+4. **Duplicate Prevention**: The system prevents uploading duplicate videos.

+### Removing Videos

+1. **From Media Viewer**: Click the red cross (×) button on any video card in the media viewer to remove it.
+2. **From Upload List**: For local videos, clicking the cross (×) next to the file in the upload component will also remove it from the session.

 ### Chatting with Documents